-An Administrator, appointed by the Governor-General and responsible to the Minister for Territories and Local Government, is the senior Government representative in the Territory.
+An Administrator, appointed by the Governor-General and responsible to the Minister for Territories, is the senior Government representative in the Territory.

-On 25 July 1979 the Cocos (Keeling) Islands Council was elected by members of the Home Island community.
-The Council has responsibility for a wide range of functions in the Home Island village area, advises the Administrator on local affairs, and is also empowered to make representations on ordinances proposed for the Territory.
+On 25 July 1979 the Cocos (Keeling) Islands Council, elected by members of the Home Island community, was established.
+The Council has responsibility for a range of functions in the Home Island village area, advises the Administrator on local affairs, and is also empowered to make representations on ordinances proposed for the Territory.

 The Cocos Islands Co-operative Society Limited, also established in 1979, conducts the business enterprises of the Cocos people.
-The Co-operative undertakes copra production, building maintenance and construction, and stevedoring and lighterage services.
+The Co-operative undertakes copra production, building maintenance and construction, stevedoring and lighterage services, retailing and provision of accommodation and catering services.

-The Territory's own postal service, including a philatelic bureau, was opened in 1979.
+The Territory's own postal service, including a philatelic bureau, was opened in 19.79.
 The service, run by the Administration, provides local employment and its profits are directed to the Cocos (Keeling) Islands Council for use on community projects.